A Titan of the Thermals

 The Baby incorporated a great deal of wood in its design, possessing a wood frame fuselage covered in wood sheeting and the forward sections of the wing and horizontal tail constructed in a similar manner.
 The use of so much wood assured the aircraft would be of strong construction, affordable and easy to build from plans and local materials.
 Indeed, the Baby was built in at least 20 countries under license both before and after the Second World War; it could be built either in a factory setting or by private individuals who possessed the skills and means to do so.

 The first major revision to the Baby came in 1932 when, as the result of a fatal crash of a different Schneider sailplane design, Schneider ordered extensive revisions to the Baby for safety reasons; these revisions resulted in the Baby II.
 The addition of air brakes on the wings created the Baby IIb, widely considered the definitive version of the Baby family.
 The Baby II and IIb were immediately popular on a wide scale and more than 1,000 had been built by the time the Second World War began.
 The German war effort saw production of the Baby increased tremendously to meet the demand for a basic flight trainer for potential Luftwaffe pilots.

 Life After War and Enduring Influence

 Unlike the armistice conditions of the First World War, those which formally ended the Second World War made no special exceptions for gliders when forbidding aviation activities in Germany.
-Edmund Schneider fled from Poland and, after holding a few non aviation related jobs in West Germany, endeavored to move his family abroad.
+Edmund Schneider fled from Poland and, after holding a few non aviation related jobs in West Germany, endeavoured to move his family abroad.

 While he initially considered India, his attention was caught by news of attempts to create organised gliding clubs and build gliders in Australia.
 After making contact, financial assistance was given for Schneider and his eldest son to travel to Australia to build and advise fledgling Australian companies on how to build gliders.